 ph: 0498 940 249

-Grace joined Law Squared in early 2018, in the capacity as a Legal Projects Officer.
-In this role, she focuses primarily on writing and creating content for any future legal projects of the firm, as well as conducting legal research and developing effective mechanisms to put these projects into practice.
+Grace joined Law Squared in early 2018 as a Legal Projects Officer.
+In this role she focuses primarily on writing and creating content for any future legal projects of the firm, as well as conducting legal research and developing effective mechanisms to put these projects into practice.

-Currently in her sixth and final year of a Bachelor of Arts (Honours)/Bachelor of Laws degree at Monash University, over her time at Monash she has developed a significant interest in the area of corporations law, and specifically corporate governance.
-Although also a vehement passion for criminal law, this new position at Law Squared allows Grace to experience other areas of commercial law, and particularly the intriguing intersection of technology and business in a commercial context.
+Currently in her sixth and final year of a Bachelor of Arts (Honours)/Bachelor of Laws degree at Monash University, over her time at Monash she has developed a significant interest in the area of corporations law and specifically corporate governance.
+Although also having a vibrant passion for criminal law, this position at Law Squared allows Grace to experience other areas of commercial law and particularly the intriguing intersection of technology and business in a commercial context.

-Grace has previously volunteered with both the City of Melbourne and Monash and has been involved in several student-run societies on campus at Monash during her time there.
-These experiences have given Grace a breadth of skills, and developed her communication, interpersonal and technical skills to a high standard.
-With a desire to succeed in a career in the law in the future, she brings a wealth of knowledge to the role.
+Grace has previously volunteered with both the City of Melbourne and Monash and has been involved in several student-run societies on campus at Monash University during her time there.
+These experiences have developed her communication, interpersonal and technical skills to a high standard.
+With a desire to succeed in a career in the law in the future she brings a wealth of knowledge to the role.

 Sean Paulding - Paralegal & Content Strategist

 Sean is an aspiring lawyer and a community leader, currently undertaking his penultimate year of a Bachelor of Arts/Laws at Monash University.
 Sean is passionate to succeed professionally and has embraced the opportunity to work and learn in the dynamic environment that is Law Squared.
 His main roles include implementing innovative systems and processes, website/SEO management and development, content management, and providing ad-hoc research and drafting assistance to the legal team.